jkjung-avt/keras_imagenet/README.md

 # Prerequisite

-The dataset and CNN models in this repository are built and trained using the 'keras' API within tensorflow.
+The dataset and CNN models in this repository are built and trained using the `tf.keras` (`tensorflow.keras`) API.
 I myself have tested the code with tensorflow 1.11.0 and 1.12.2.
-My implementation of [the 'LookAhead' optimizer and 'iter_size' does **not** work for 'tensorflow.python.keras.optimizer_v2.OptimizerV2' (tensorflow-1.13.0+)](https://github.com/keras-team/keras/issues/3556).
+My implementation of the "LookAhead" optimizer and "iter_size" [does **not** work for "tensorflow.python.keras.optimizer_v2.OptimizerV2" (tensorflow-1.13.0+)](https://github.com/keras-team/keras/issues/3556).
 I would recommend tensorflow-1.12.x if you'd like to use those 2 features of my code.

 In addition, the python code in this repository is for python3.
 Make sure you have tensorflow and its dependencies working for python3.

 # Step-by-step

-1. Download the 'Training images (Task 1 & 2)' and 'Validation images (all tasks)' from the [ImageNet Large Scale Visual Recognition Challenge 2012 (ILSVRC2012) download page](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads).
+1. Download the "Training images (Task 1 & 2)" and "Validation images (all tasks)" from the [ImageNet Large Scale Visual Recognition Challenge 2012 (ILSVRC2012) download page](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads).

    ```shell
    $ ls -l ${HOME}/Downloads/